 #Fade Video Transition

-Fade out transitions are often used to end a film or scene.
+The fade-out transition is often used to end a film or scene.
 By using this transition, you will find the shot starts at full brightness and gradually becomes invisible.

 To know the fade transition effect, you can watch the following video.